Mustafa-Deveci/Mustafa-Deveci/README.md

 ### Hey there 👋 I'm Mustafa

 * I’m currently learning Java and Swift(mostly).
-* I am interested in iOS development.
+* I'm interested in iOS development.
 My work is focused on this area.
 * How to reach me: [Gmail](mailto:mstf.dvcii@gmail.com)